Kahnshaak/practice_emulator/README.md

 nix develop
 ```

-If do not using nix, then this will require having around g++ 11.4, Python 3.10, CMake 3.22.1, and Make 4.3.
+If do not use nix, then this will require having around g++ 11.4, Python 3.10, CMake 3.22.1, and Make 4.3.
 This also assumes use on linux.
 This probably won't work on other systems.

 Build the project